✂️ Segmentation¶

 -

-This paper proposes DEO (Distillation for Earth Observation), a dual-teacher contrastive distillation framework that employs a multispectral self-distillation teacher to learn spectral representations and a frozen optical VFM teacher (DINOv3) to inject high-level semantic priors.
-The resulting single student network excels at both optical and multispectral remote sensing tasks, achieving state-of-the-art performance across semantic segmentation, change detection, and classification.
+Proposes DEO (Distillation for Earth Observation), a dual-teacher contrastive distillation framework.
+It utilizes a multispectral self-distillation teacher to learn spectral representations and an optical VFM teacher (DINOv3) to inject high-level semantic priors.
+This enables a single student network to excel in both optical and multispectral remote sensing tasks, achieving SOTA across semantic segmentation, change detection, and classification.

 -